richardboydii/richardboydii.com/README.md

-# Personal Site for Richard Boyd II
+# My Personal Website

 This is the repo for my personal website, [richardboydii.com](richardboydii.com).
-It's built using GatsbyJS from the official [Gatsby Blog Starter](https://github.com/gatsbyjs/gatsby-starter-blog).
+This site is built using [Hugo](https://gohugo.io), a static site generator written in [Go](https://golang.org).

+# How It's Made

+I often